Guangdong: Imperial

-As time passed, the demographics of what is now Guangdong gradually shifted to (Han) Chinese dominance as the populations intermingled due to commerce along the great canals.
+As time passed, the demographics of what is now Guangdong gradually shifted to (Han) Chinese dominance as the populations intermingled due commerce and state-organized colonization from the late 3rd century BCE, which resettled large numbers of northern soldiers, civilians, and convicts/exiles.Wen, Bo (2004).
+"Genetic evidence supports demic diffusion of Han culture".).
 From the fall of the Han dynasty onwards, it shifted more abruptly through massive migration from the north during periods of political turmoil and nomadic incursions.
 For example, internal strife in northern China following the rebellion of An Lushan resulted in a 75% increase in the population of Guangzhou prefecture between the 740s–750s and 800s–810s.
 As more migrants arrived, the local population was gradually assimilated to Han Chinese culture or displaced.

 As Mongols from the north engaged in their conquest of China in the 13th century, the Southern Song court fled southwards from its capital in Hangzhou.
 The defeat of the Southern Song court by Mongol naval forces in The Battle of Yamen 1279 in Guangdong marked the end of the Southern Song dynasty (960–1279).

 During the Mongol Yuan dynasty, large parts of current Guangdong belonged to Jiangxi.
-Its present name, "Guangdong Province" was given in early Ming dynasty.
+Its present name, "Guangdong" was given in early Ming dynasty.

 Since the 16th century, Guangdong has had extensive trade links with the rest of the world.
 European merchants coming northwards via the Straits of Malacca and the South China Sea, particularly the Portuguese and British, traded extensively through Guangzhou.
 Macau, on the southern coast of Guangdong, was the first European settlement in 1557.

+In the late 18th century and early 19th century, coastal Guangdong came to be severely afflicted by pirates, notably those of the Guangdong Pirate Confederation, around the Pearl River delta particularly.
+These were suppressed through a joint effort between the Portuguese Navy and Qing forces, however.

-In the 19th century, the opium traded through Guangzhou triggered the First Opium War, opening an era of Western imperialists' incursion and intervention in China.
+Later in the 19th century, the opium traded through Guangzhou triggered the First Opium War, opening an era of Western imperialists' incursion and intervention in China.
 In addition to Macau, which was then a Portuguese colony, Hong Kong was ceded to the British, and Kouang-Tchéou-Wan (modern day area of Zhanjiang) to the French.